rfc9575v5.txt rfc9575.txt

 validated.
 An Observer receives this UA-signed Evidence from DRIP- validated.
 An Observer receives this UA-signed Evidence from DRIP-

-based Authentication Messages (Sections 4.3 or 4.4). based Authentication Messages (Sections 4.3 or 4.4).
+based Authentication Messages (Sections 4.3 or 4.4).
+The Observer based Authentication Messages (Sections 4.3 or 4.4).
 The Observer

-MUST verify the signature (cryptographically) and validate the signed
+MUST verify the signature (cryptographically) and validate the signed must verify the signature (cryptographically, as specified in

 Whether the content is true is a separate question that DRIP cannot Whether the content is true is a separate question that DRIP cannot